 Reviewing your Hit and Run Case

 So, if it's not some horrible injury or somebody passed away, they'll get to it when they get to it.
 And again, there are so many of them.
-There are thousands of drivers in the San Fernando Valley and hundreds of hit and run cases.
+There are thousands of drivers in the San Fernando Valley and hundreds of hit-and-run cases.
 Sometimes, it takes weeks or even months for the police to do something about a hit-and-run case.

-Often, I've had cases where we can work things out with the other party you hit, and the police don't file any charges.
-Even when they do file charges, I'm often able to get what's called a simple compromise where the prosecutor agrees to dismiss the charges as long as the other party signs a document saying they're satisfied.
+I've often had cases where we can work things out with the other party you hit, and the police don't file any charges.
+Even when they do file charges, I'm often able to get what's called a simple compromise, where the prosecutor agrees to dismiss the charges as long as the other party signs a document saying they're satisfied.

 Retain a Criminal Defense Lawyer